NEW! Updated guidance and application deadline

 What will we fund?

 You can apply to us for a grant between £50,000 and £250,000 to cover essential costs for up to four months.
-You may also apply for a contribution towards increasing your digital activities and offer during this period, testing new activities that will help your organisation’s recovery, and reviewing and revising your strategic and operating plans.
+You may also apply for activity that will help your organisation begin to recover and follow guidance from government.
+This could include increasing your digital activities during this period, testing and consulting on new activities that will help your organisation's recovery and reviewing and revising your strategic and operating plans.

 Partnership funding is not required.

-We want to support organisations to actively deal with immediate risks, to help you become more stable, so you can work towards longer term recovery and (if applicable) revise delivery plans for your projects.
+We want to support organisations to actively deal with immediate risks, to help you become more stable and to work towards longer term recovery.

 As a guide you could apply to us for costs to: